How to Use an OK to Wake Clock to Help Your Toddler Sleep Later

 When my other kids wants me in the night, he comes in full throttle, immediately burrowing under the blankets and wedging his little body into any nook between my body parts he can find.
 Nothing subtle or creepy about it.
 Just pure and unbridled snuggle-seeking.

 But the full throttle snuggler is almost 7, and his ok-to-wake clock definitely keeps him in check.
 As much as I love those full contact and enthusiastic snuggles, what I love more is him staying in his room until 6:30 AM so I can get the full night’s rest I need to thrive.
-And his hatch light makes it happen 99% of the time.
+And his hatch light makes it happen 99% of the time (PS - I don’t get a kickback from that link, I just love the product).

-There are loads of toddler clocks on the market, and loads of desperate parents investing in this heavily marketed product.
+There are loads of toddler clocks out there, and loads of desperate parents investing in this heavily marketed product.
 If you know me well, you know that I generally pooh-pooh all the baby industry gadgets (preying on exhausted and desperate parents).
 There is no product that will suddenly make your kid’s sleep perfect or parenting easy.

 But, when used correctly, toddler clocks are one product I actually recommend.